TheIcyColdPenguin/merch-shop/README.md

     -   MacOS: `source venv/bin/activate`
 -   Install dependencies using `pip install -r requirements.txt`
 -   Run the app using `python main.py`
     You will see a few prompts.
-To continue, simply press enter a copule times.
+To continue, simply press enter a couple times.
 -   To see the site in action, open a browser and navigate to `http://127.0.0.1:5000/`